hyperledger-iroha/iroha-2-docs/src/get-started/atomic-private-settlement.md

 governed auditor threshold.
 Restricted reads intentionally collapse missing, unauthorized, and retention-expired material into the same unavailable response class.

+The audit-capsule operation is a read-only, identity-bound `POST`, not a `GET`.
+Its signed Norito JSON request body is exactly `{"audit_policy": <PrivateSettlementAuditPolicyV1>}`: the complete current governed policy is evidence for authorization, not client-supplied authority.
+The node binds the capsule's historical `audit_policy` to the governance revision effective at the manifest's `authority_context_height`, binds the requested current or successor policy to the revision effective at the node-authoritative read height, and maps the authenticated signing key through the stable auditor identity shared by both policies.
+The authenticated response echoes the historical `audit_policy` and the exact policy used for access as `access_audit_policy`, and the responder attestation binds both.
+Clients must require `access_audit_policy` to equal the policy sent in the request.

-The submit route accepts exactly one direct sponsor-signed finalization or abort instruction.
+The submit route accepts exactly one direct sponsor-signed Prepare-lock registration, finalization, or abort instruction.
 Its `202` response contains the bundle ID, observed admission height, and carrier hash only; it does not claim a queued abort is already final.
 The SDKs require both identifiers to be canonical checksummed Norito `Hash` JSON literals and the height to be an exact unsigned 64-bit